Analysis-Reflation rethink sends bond markets into a spin

 "The muscle memory of markets is that governments will lock down again if they see cases rise, which means slower growth and that we are caught in a loop," said Charles Diebel, head of fixed income at Mediolanum International Funds.

-(Graphic: Bond yields tumble, real and nominal,
+Bond yields tumble, real and nominal

 (Reporting by Dhara Ranasinghe, Additional reporting by Sujata Rao and Karin Strohecker in London and David Randall in New York; Editing by Sujata Rao and Nick Tattersall)